nushell/nushell.github.io/contributor-book/philosophy_0_80.md

 * Querying, filtering, and manipulating structured data
 * Network connectivity
     * note: Network support is fundamental because with it users can easily acquire and install Nushell extensions
-* Basic formats:
-    * CSV and JSON support
+* Basic formats (exact list to be determined by common use cases)
 * Basic date support

 The following categories should be moved to plugins: